 114 E. 7th St. Tempe 85281

 You’re in good company on this massive patio along the Scottsdale Waterfront, which draws a fun and casual crowd under the trees and string lights.
 Sit among gurgling fountains while sipping cocktails, sangria and wine and supping on Mediterranean-inspired entrees fitting for the canal-side scenery.
 If the nighttime “jacket weather” necessitates warming up, you can find a seat around firepits or near standing heaters to continue relaxing into the evening for an amazing outdoor dining experience.

 7135 E. Camelback Road Ste.
 195, Scottsdale 85251

 Go all out for views on this mountaintop patio, perched at 1,800 feet above sweeping vistas of the pristine Phoenix Mountains Preserve and distant city skyline.
 The fine-dining experience in itself is unforgettable; add clinking glasses of champagne while soaking up warm winter sun, and you’ve earned an enviable glamour with your cold-weather acquaintances.

 Brunch is the name of the game at this local farm’s picturesque, tree-lined patio restaurant.
-Seating is no-frills—think red checkered tablecloths and plastic lawn chairs—but the food is a labor of love, sourced from locally-grown markets and the farm’s own organic garden.
+Seating is no-frills at this outdoor dining destination —think red checkered tablecloths and plastic lawn chairs—but the food is a labor of love, sourced from locally-grown markets and the farm’s own organic garden.

 It fills up fast, so if you can’t get a seat, you can pick up fresh sandwiches and lunch on the farm’s other honorary “patio”: a pecan tree grove filled with picnic tables.
 Take that, cold weather.